 - Contribute to the TEEM goals through interaction with other researchers and conference events.

-The topics of this Doctoral Consortium are the main research lines of the Doctoral Programme in Education and Knowledge Society, that means:
+The topics of this Doctoral Consortium are the main research lines of the PhD Programme in Education in the Knowledge Society, that means:

 - Education Assessment and Orientation.

 - Communication Media and Education

 - Robotics in Education